 The biggest concern for most bicycle riders will be weight.
 A typical T47 bottom bracket will weigh around 180g.
 The bike will also need aluminium inserts or a sleeve inside the frame to accept T47, the typical weight of the sleeve is about 100g.
 The sum of those is approaching 300g.
 In comparison.
 BB86 weighs around 95g, and PF30 weighs around 130g.

 A lot has already been mentioned by other sources regarding the tooling to take the bottom brackets in and out.
 A particular variant of T47 has a wide 86.5mm shell (mirroring BB86) and correspondingly thin flanges for the tool to grip on to.
 2mm is simply insufficient, the risk of it slipping or stripping is significant.
 Trek, Felt and Factor have indicated they will adopt this variant of T47.

 For comparative purposes, a Chris King Threadfit T47 to Shimano is pictured below vs a Hambini T47 to Shimano.
 The narrow tool flanges are not required to maintain clearance to the crank, they are there to make it easier and cheaper to manufacture.

-An undisputable advantage for threaded bottom bracket systems is their ease of use and installation, especially for the end user.
+An undisputable advantage of threaded bottom bracket systems is their ease of use and installation, especially for the end user.
 Providing the individual has the correct drive tool, it is straightforward for them to install and remove a threaded bottom bracket.
 They do not have to contend with out of round holes because the threaded system will not permit it.
-The issues around misaligned threads between sides still exists but these can be mitigated with an alignment sleeve (Hambini Bottom Brackets have this feature as standard).
+The issues around misaligned threads between sides still exist but these can be mitigated with an alignment sleeve (Hambini Bottom Brackets have this feature as standard).

 In metal framed bicycles which are often found at lower price points and as custom builds, a T47 bottom bracket is ideal.
 The 68mm variant lends itself well to the material and construction techniques.